Enzyte: Conviction and sentencing

 On February 22, 2008, Steven Warshak was found guilty of 93 counts of conspiracy, fraud, and money laundering.
 On August 27, 2008, he was sentenced by U.S. District Judge Arthur Spiegel to 25 years in prison and ordered to pay $93,000 in fines.
 Warshak was an inmate at the Federal Correctional Institution in Elkton, Ohio.
 His company, Berkeley Premium Nutraceuticals, along with other defendants, was ordered to forfeit $500 million.
 His 75-year-old mother, Harriet Warshak, was sentenced to two years in prison but released on bond pending appeal after turning over her house, bank accounts, and other assets related to her crimes.

 Both Steven and Harriet Warshak appealed their convictions.
 The United States Court of Appeals for the Sixth Circuit in United States v.
 Warshak (6th Cir.
-Dec.
-14, 2010) 631 F.3d 266, upheld Steven Warshak's convictions and all convictions against Harriet Warshak except for money laundering and vacated their sentences, remanding the sentencing to the lower court.
+December 14, 2010) 631 F.3d 266, upheld Steven Warshak's convictions and all convictions against Harriet Warshak except for money laundering and vacated their sentences, remanding the sentencing to the lower court.

 On September 21, 2011, Steven Warshak's sentence was reduced from 25 years to 10 years.
-With credit for time served, he could be out in five years.
 His mother's sentence was reduced from two years to one day, and she never served any time in jail.
 Factors in reducing the sentence were that the amount of total loss by customers may have been less than $400 million and that the sentences of co-defendants were only two years.
-Warshak was released from prison on June 14, 2017 according to the Federal Prison Inmate Locator system.
+Warshak was released from prison on June 14, 2017, according to the Federal Prison Inmate Locator system.

 Continued company operation

 The Warshaks' convictions and fines forced the company into bankruptcy.
 In December 2008, its assets were acquired from bankruptcy court for $2.75 million by investment company Pristine Bay, which is affiliated with Cincinnati developer Chuck Kubicki.
 Kubicki said he wanted to save the jobs of the company's 200 employees and retain a major tenant in one of his properties in suburban Cincinnati at Forest Park, Ohio.
 He said he would change the company name but would keep the brand.
 In March 2009, Hamilton County commissioners unanimously voted to give a $195,000 property tax break to the company based on projected jobs.

 On June 26, 2009, the company name was changed to Vianda LLC.
 In a press release, the company announced plans to expand, hiring as many as 400 additional workers.
 On December 14, 2009, Cincinnati Business Courier reported employment of 180, revision of sales projections of 400% growth to $120 million downward to an estimated 33% growth to $40 million, management team changes, and continued customer complaints of improper billing.

-Company is currently under the leadership of Cheryl Jaeger starting in 6/1/2015 and the company is now located at 11260 Cornell Park Drive, Suite 706 Cincinnati, Ohio 45242 Company is also connected to the following companies DYNAMIC DIRECT, LLC, ENHANCED LIVING PRODUCTS, LLC, MOVNNON, LLC, PRISTINE BAY, LLC, and LAST SAY, LLC.
+Company is currently under the leadership of Cheryl Jaeger starting on January 6, 2015 and the company is now located at 11260 Cornell Park Drive, Suite 706 Cincinnati, Ohio 45242 Company is also connected to the following companies DYNAMIC DIRECT, LLC, ENHANCED LIVING PRODUCTS, LLC, MOVNNON, LLC, PRISTINE BAY, LLC, and LAST SAY, LLC.